Instagram Reels Not Working? 10 Fixes That Work in 2026

 #7.
 Stop the Upload at 99 Percent?
 Restart It

 Reels stuck at 99 percent during upload is almost always a server-side hash mismatch, not a real network failure.
 Cancel the upload, force-close Instagram, then re-upload.
-We saw this resolve a 4-time upload failure on Galaxy S24 in under a minute.
+This usually clears a repeating upload failure in under a minute.

 #8.
 Switch Between Wi-Fi and Cellular